-- 1. Add your Callable IDL application executables to the bin/bin.x86 subdirectory of the distribution. - 2.
+- 1. Add your Callable IDL application executables to the bin/bin.platform subdirectory of the distribution where platform is the name of the platform for which you created the application. - 2.
 If your application uses preferences, edit the resource/pref/idl.pref file to contain the correct preference values.